phodal/awesome-iot/README.md

 ## Fork

-* [AWS IoT Button](https://github.com/ianmas-aws/iot-button-emulator) - Emulate the AWS IoT Button on a Raspberry Pi with a simple push button using this C++ sample.
+* [AWS IoT Button ★ 5 ⧗ 4](https://github.com/ianmas-aws/iot-button-emulator) - Emulate the AWS IoT Button on a Raspberry Pi with a simple push button using this C++ sample.

 ## Hardware Com

 ### NFC